leftychen/JamAuto/temp/README.md

-for demo code which may move to src after review
+Demo code which may move to src after review